NilotpalK/RAG/README.md

+# Learning RAG
-**Learning RAG** learning and testing out rag using a transcript of a youtube video
+Learning and testing out rag using a transcript of a youtube video.